sagemathinc/cocalc/two/README.txt

   \|/                        \|/
 Worker   Worker    Worker   Worker

-SSL Server:
-  - probably "stunnel"
-  - encrypts/decrypts
+Unfortunately, all communication anywhere has to be secure because workers might be compromised and have packet sniffer installed.
+This means more work by the backends.

 Load Balancer:
   - probably HAproxy
-  - forwards unencrypted traffic to a choice of backend
+  - forward traffic to a choice of backend, with ip address stickiness (?)

 Backend:
   - torando + tornadio2
   - handles all user interaction
   - basically proxies messages between clients and workers
+  - many processes on one physical server or VM

 Worker:
-  - gets git bundle from database server
+  - start = obtain git bundle *directly* from database server; then start ssl-JSON socket server
+  - save = send bundle back to database server
-  - when started sets row of database with stats, time when started, ip address
+  - when started, sets row of database with stats, time when started, ip address
   - when a workspace is activated or de-activated, stats updated in database

 Database: